rezdm/Argus.cpp/README.md

 ## Improvements
 * As of now I rely on fronting/revers proxying for security.
 I'd like to introduce some security directly into the project
 * UI, etc
+* libcrypto usage -- /me not like, it can be improved